 The best shooting environment is one in which you can control the lighting as much as possible.
 This means avoiding natural light as it can change in an instant if the sun decides to move behind a cloud, causing the lighting to vary from shot to shot.

-Keep an eye out for glare.
-This is especially relevant for glasses wearers where lighting can be your worst enemy.
+Keep an eye out for glares.
+This is especially relevant for glasses-wearers where lighting can be your worst enemy.
 If you do wear glasses, a good trick to keep in mind is to raise the lights you are using higher up on their stands until the glare is no longer visible in your glasses.

 If you don’t have an external microphone to assist you in capturing the perfect sound, make sure that you are in a quiet space.
-Noisy and busy spaces can be distracting to your viewers and your message might not come across as intended or even be effective at all.
+Noisy and busy spaces can be distracting to your viewers.
+Poor audio quality might result in a lost or ineffective message.

 Now that you’ve got everything set up, it’s time to hit that “record” button!
 The great thing about recording with your webcam is that it’s super easy to do multiple takes until you get the perfect video.
-Try not to move too much in your videos too.
-Many webcams automatically track the movement of the subject on screen, so be careful not to roll around or twirl in your chair too much, which might cause the picture to be unnecessarily pixelated.
-While recording, keep in mind that viewers aren’t looking for perfection and you can usually get away with first-take videos if the sound and lighting are right.
+Try not to move too much in your webcam videos either.
+Many webcams automatically track the movement of the subject on screen.
+Be careful not to roll around or twirl in your chair too much as this might cause the picture to be unnecessarily pixelated.
+While recording, keep in mind that viewers aren’t looking for perfection.
+You can usually get away with first-take videos if the sound and lighting are right.